RaulAstudillo06/PSBAX/README.md

 $ bash run_level-set.sh
 ```

-### Top-K Estimation
+### Top-k Estimation
-To run the experiments for Top-K Estimation, navigate to the `experiments/topk` directory and run the following commands:
+To run the experiments for Top-k Estimation, navigate to the `experiments/topk` directory and run the following commands:

 - Rosenbrock synthetic function:
     ```